projects-Akash/sql-sales-analytics-project/README.md

 ---

 ## 📌 Objective
-Analyze retail sales data to uncover insights on customer behavior, product performance, and business trends using SQL.
+Analyze retail sales data to derive actionable insights on customer behavior, product performance, and business trends using SQL.

 ---